Rnad95/quotes/Lab09READ.md

 In this Lab, we will either connect Online API with the previous project (Lab08) or render the file json if the internet is not connected .

-Next, choose a quote randomly render it with the author of this quote
+Next, choose a quote randomly render it with the author of this quote.

+- Two Methods are created in this lab: APIRead() to read quotes Online and offlineRead() Method to render random qoute from the json file was created

 ## Set-up